 Property and equipment are stated at cost and are depreciated using the straight-line method over the estimated useful lives of the assets.
-Furniture and fixtures are depreciated over the lesser of the useful life or five years, off-the-shelf software is depreciated over the lesser of three years or the term of the license, custom software is depreciated over the lesser of three years.
+Furniture and fixtures are depreciated over the lesser of the useful life or five years, off-the-shelf software is depreciated over the lesser of three years or the term of the license, custom software is depreciated over the least of five years, the useful life, or the term of the license, and computer equipment is depreciated over three years.
 Leasehold improvements are amortized over the estimated term of the lease or the estimated life of the improvement, whichever is shorter.
 Maintenance and minor repairs are charged to operations as incurred.
 Gains and losses on dispositions are recorded in operations.